 In KS1 , we promote a love of literature through our book trunks!
 Each week, 2 children have the chance to take home our special book trunks which are complete with a story to share, a hot chocolate, a cuddly teddy and a chocolate coin.
 We also include a notepad where children and parents can share their experience.

 We teach reading skills through daily guided reading sessions, following the VIPERS format and by listening to pupils read individually.
 Pupils read often and have access to a range of books from our school library, the Wakefield Library Service and our inviting class reading areas .

-In school we follow the Oxford Reading Tree reading scheme but also supplement this with the Phonics Bug Club and other schemes.
-This helps young children learn key words which they will see and use often.
+In school we follow the Oxford Reading Tree reading scheme but also supplement this with other schemes, This helps young children learn key words which they will see and use often.
 It also introduces them to familiar characters which they will follow through a range of stories.
 As pupils become confident in their reading they will then be provided with a large range of books from other publishers.
 Our reading scheme provides a wide range of high quality reading books, which include poems, stories and information texts.
 Our guided reading scheme follows the national coloured book banding system and includes a range of books from many different publishers including Oxford University Press and Rigby Star.